herrengion/Todo_Servlet_Web_App/ReadMe.txt

 Stylesheet:

-The stylesheet is taken from https://www.w3schools.com/ and used to make the page responsive and dynamic.
+The stylesheet is taken from https://www.w3schools.com/ and is used to make the page responsive and dynamic.
+We choose this stylesheet, because of his simple application and the good documentations with examples on the web.

 Persistence: